odysseus/ai_healthcare_portfolio/2d_imaging/README.md

 ## Libraries and Tech Stack

-- **Pandas** and **pyplot** were used for the exploratory data analysis
+- `pandas` and `pyplot` were used for the exploratory data analysis
-- **Keras/Tensorflow** was used to split data, augment it, and train the model.
+- `keras` and `tensorflow` were used to split data, augment it, and train the model.
-- The choice of CNN was a pre-trained **InceptionV3** model whose weights were initially locked to train the newly-added dense layers, and later opened up to training the remaining convolutional layers as medical imaging bears less resemblance to ImageNet classes than in many other transfer-learning tasks.
+- The choice of CNN was a pre-trained `inceptionV3` model whose weights were initially locked to train the newly-added dense layers, and later opened up to training the remaining convolutional layers as medical imaging bears less resemblance to ImageNet classes than in many other transfer-learning tasks.

 ## Important Files and Concepts